Build

 Compile and register

-shipc emits both a JSON artifact (for editors, explorers, CI) and a SCALE blob (for the chain) from the same canonical structure.
+The agent compiler lowers the workspace to a canonical CompiledAgent and emits both a JSON artifact (for editors, explorers, CI) and a SCALE blob (for the chain) from it.

 terminal

-Submit the SCALE blob via the chain’s register_compiled_agent extrinsic.
+Registration submits the SCALE blob via the chain’s register_ship_agent extrinsic.
 The runtime decodes it, applies pallet bounds, and stores AgentInfo + AbgNodes.
 From that point on, the agent is callable via call_agent.

 The runtime doesn’t know about SHIP

 On-chain code only ever sees a SCALE-encoded CompiledAgent blob.
-SHIP source, the parser, and shipc all live off-chain.
-That separation means new authoring formats can be added without touching consensus — they just need to produce the same canonical structure.
+The workspace, the parser, and the compiler all live off-chain.
+That separation means new authoring formats can be added without touching consensus; they just need to produce the same canonical structure.

 Design principles